martinbudden/BabyCube/BC200/readme.md

 1. Attach the Base_Template to the aluminium sheet and use it to drill out the holes.
 The base template has 2mm holes marked out for pilot holes.
 Once you have drilled these re-drill the holes with a 3mm bit.
 Note that the Base_Template has holes marked for the BTT E3 Mini V2, the BTT E3 Turbo and the BTT STL 1.4 boards - choose the appropriate holes for your board.
-If you are unable to source an aluminium sheet, it is possible to print and use the Base.stl file, but using and aluminium plate is much prefered.
+If you are unable to source an aluminium sheet, it is possible to print and use the Base.stl file, but using and aluminium plate is much preferred.
 2. Attach the PSU_Supports to the base plate with double sided tape.
 3. Bolt the PSU_Bracket to the base plate.
 4. Attach the PSU to the base plate with the velcro straps.